Cognitive Behavioral Therapy Near Me: How To Find the Right Therapist For You

 Therapy CBT is based on three main principles:

 - Unhelpful ways of thinking partially cause psychological problems.

 - Psychological problems are also partially a result of creating habits of unhelpful behavior.

-- There are specific methods that a person suffering from psychological problems can learn in order to lead a more effective life.
+- There are specific methods that a person suffering from psychological problems can learn to lead a more effective life.